 For many years I’ve been thinking about my retirement party, the one I planned for the office.
 As an extrovert, I know and love lots of people.
 I was so excited and anticipating the opportunity to gather friends, colleagues, and family together, mostly to thank the people who have encouraged and supported me throughout my career and to say goodbye.

 However, I realize that not everyone is like me.
 I’ve noticed that a number of retiring employees specifically ask for “no party!”
 Many of them say they just want to disappear one day, never to return.
 Others want something small, maybe some breakfast items at their cube or in the break room.
 A few have asked for a gathering in a conference room with their immediate team members.

 All of us have had to make changes to our plans.
-In my own family, my niece didn’t get to experience her senior prom, end of the year activities, graduation or a party with family to celebrate her accomplishment.
-Even her graduation trip to Italy with my sister was cancelled.
+In my own family, my niece didn’t get to experience her senior prom, end of the year activities, graduation, or a party with the family to celebrate her accomplishment.
+Even her graduation trip to Italy with my sister was canceled.

 While it will definitely not be the end of the world that I won’t get the party I had always dreamed of, I feel that when March 28th gets here, it will be a bittersweet ending to my time at the county.